vestigiastudios/alienite/content/home/mechanics.md

  css_class = ""
 +++

-To repair your ship and escape the planet you will use the mineral, Alienite.
+In order to repair your ship and escape the planet you will use the alien mineral: Alienite.

 After mounting a whole system of collection machinery, the pieces of rock in which the mineral is found will move towards the magnet.